vichanzo/PFsense_Proxmox/README.md

 - Some basic knowledge of Linux

 ## Step 1 - Install Proxmox on your server
-Download the Proxmox iso from [https://enterprise.proxmox.com/iso/proxmox-ve_8.0-2.iso] Create a bootable USB following your favorite method or use this [guide] (https://pve.proxmox.com/wiki/Prepare_Installation_Media).
+1) Download the Proxmox iso from https://enterprise.proxmox.com/iso/proxmox-ve_8.0-2.iso
+2) Create a bootable USB following your favorite method or use this guide: https://pve.proxmox.com/wiki/Prepare_Installation_Media.

 ## Step 2 - Create and run the shell script.
-- Log into your proxmox as root (and password you provided)
+1) Log into your proxmox as root (and password you provided)
-- nano preinstall.sh
+2) nano preinstall.sh
-- Copy the below text into the editor window (press CNTL-X when done and ENTER to save the file)
+3) Copy the below text into the editor window (press CNTL-X when done and ENTER to save the file)
 ```
 # Install the base programs needed to run ansible
 apt install git openssh-server sudo ansible